• Skip to primary navigation

 A New Communication Model

-Just like our immune system tell us there is something wrong by changing temperatures, you get a chill or a fever when there is an infection, so too do buildings and equipment radiate temperature differences when things are awry.
+Just like our immune system tells us there is something wrong with changing temperatures, you get a chill or a fever when there is an infection, so too do buildings and equipment radiate temperature differences when things are awry.
 And we can read those temperatures with thermal imaging.

 For example, we know that leaking air ducts and excessive moisture create colder areas than their surroundings.
 We also know that any electrical or mechanical systems in buildings show a temperature increase before failing.

 We use thermal imaging technology to visualize and measure temperature variations from the norm.
-And in the hands of facilities maintenance crews, thermal imaging analysis leads to early detection, corrective action, and the avoidance of costly maintenance and repair.
+In the hands of facilities maintenance crews, thermal imaging analysis leads to early detection, corrective action, and the avoidance of costly maintenance and repair.

 The origins of Thermal Imaging refraction through a prism